 Perhaps it’s that there are so many fanatic fringe elements in this New Jersey-sized nation of five million running around flaunting machine guns, machetes, and machismo.

 Right-wing death squads armed with razor-sharp machetes and rifles roam the city streets looking for “subversives.

 Left-wing guerrillas blow up somebody’s house or place of business just about every night.
 And out on the streets, you learn to examine every car that passes you for the barrel of a rifle or pistol pointed at your belly.

 “I don’t think El Salvador has ever been more unhealthy,” said Chong, relighting his pipe.
 “People don’t come to my place after eight at night anymore because they are afraid somebody is going to throw a bomb through the door.
 People are scared.
 I’ve never seen them so scared.”

-(POSTSCRIPT: More than 75,000 civilians died at the hands of death squads and government forces, and another 4,000 were killed by guerillas during the civil war in El Salvador (1980-1992).
-The 12 years of violence were punctuated by three well-known atrocities: the 1980 assassination of Archbishop Oscar Romero that sparked the conflict, the rape, and murder of three American Maryknoll Nuns and a lay missionary that caused international outrage and the 1989 Jesuits Massacre that finally compelled the international community to intervene.
+(POSTSCRIPT: More than 75,000 civilians died at the hands of death squads and government forces, and guerillas killed another 4,000 during the civil war in El Salvador (1980-1992).
+Three well-known atrocities punctuated the 12 years of violence: the 1980 assassination of Archbishop Oscar Romero that sparked the conflict, the rape, and murder of three American Maryknoll Nuns and a lay missionary that caused international outrage, and the 1989 Jesuits Massacre that finally compelled the international community to intervene.
 Some 550,000 people lost their homes, and another 500,000 fled the country as refugees during the war.
 In 1992, The Chapultepec Peace Agreement was signed by the combatants in Mexico City, formally ending the bloody conflict.)